tymyrddin/blue/source/docs/diy/audits/containers.md

 docker inspect --format='{{.RestartCount}}' <container>
 ```

-Frequent restarts are a red flag—not just for uptime, but possibly for resilience against intrusion detection.
+Frequent restarts are a red flag, not just for uptime, but possibly for resilience against intrusion detection.

 ## Resource limits & abuse prevention